The CBF is involved in numerous events and workshops. Here an overview of our most recent events:

 This joint venture with the Centre for Genome research will cover a number of topics key for RNAseq analyses.
 For more information follow this link.

 Statistics for NMR Metabolomics course – 31st January- 1st February 2018

-NMR metabolomics facility and Computational Biology facility at the University of Liverpool present this computer led statistics 2-day course for NMR metabolomics using bespoke R scripts.
+NMR metabolomics facility and Computational Biology facility at the University of Liverpool presented this computer led statistics 2-day course for NMR metabolomics using bespoke R scripts.

-The course will cover from basic multivariate statistics to more advance multivariate analyses and models.
-No prior knowledge of R is required to undertake the course.
-The course programme can be consulted in this file: Rmetabolomics_programme2019 and more information is available in the dedicated page.
+The course covered from basic multivariate statistics to more advance multivariate analyses and models.
+No prior knowledge of R was required to undertake the course.
+The course programme can be consulted in this file: Rmetabolomics_programme2019 .

 Course R for beginners – 21st-23rd November 2018

 This 3 day course was organised by both the Centre for Genomic Research (CGR) and the Computational Biology Facility (us!).
 We covered a wide range of topics structured in these themes: